ottawadeveloper/drupal_toolkit/README.md

 - subsite-install: not implemented
 - subsite-delete: not implemented

+## 2014-05-12

+Work is ongoing to update to the new event model.
+Pacemaker work put on hold due to us switching away from it.

 ## 2014-04-27

 Currently this project is undergoing some significant tweaks to support